 The Coordinator Portfolio Scoring Form is used to score the Coordinator Portfolio.
-The Director of Curriculum and Instruction rates the level of essential practice based on the evidence provided by the artifacts and the explanation provided by the coordinator during the portfolio review.
+The Director of Curriculum and Instruction scores the essential practice based on the evidence provided by the artifacts and the explanation provided by the coordinator during the Portfolio Review Meeting.
 A score is assigned to each essential practice in the Coordinator Framework based on the evidence.
 The practice scores are used with other measures to determine summative scores for each of the coordinator essential practices.

 Forms required to complete the portfolio process are included in the appendix.
-More information can be found on the VIDE EES web portal at http://tle.vide.vi or by contacting the VIDE Division of Human Resources at evalquestions@doe.vi.
+More information can be found on the VIDE EES web portal at http://tle.vide.vi or by contacting the VIDE Division of Human Resources at evalquestions@sttj.k12.vi.